 If you start up a business with a partner, again you will need to review your life insurance arrangements.
 The death of a business partner can have a catastrophic impact on a business as not only have you lost a key worker but their part of the business will form part of their estate, causing financial stress on the business.
 A life insurance policy can offset the financial impact by providing cash to allow the business to continue operating while adjustments are made.

-Can I just increase my existing life insurance policy instead of taking out new ones?
+Can I just increase my existing life insurance policy instead of taking out new policies?

 In theory, you could increase an existing life insurance policy as long as your life insurance company will allow this.
 In practice, however, it may be advisable to take out more than one policy so that you or your executor are aware of what purpose these policies were originally intended for.
 Also, you may want to put a policy into a trust or assign it for some other reason and this would be easier with more than one policy.

 In addition, you should not just assume that your existing policy still constitutes value for money.
 It may be worth checking whether you can replace your existing life insurance policy with a new one with a cheaper monthly premium.
 This is called rebroking.
 If you do decide to rebroke your policy, then check the new policy is a like-for-like replacement in terms of level of cover and the circumstances in which it will pay out.
 Also, make sure when you apply for the new replacement life insurance policy you inform the new insurance company that you intend to cancel your existing policy when you are accepted.
 That way the insurer will take this into account when calculating how much life insurance you will have which in turn dictates the level of medical evidence they will need from you in order to make a decision.

 The best way to find the best & cheapest life insurance policies